stastnypremysl/Mines3D/README.md

   5) 15x15x2 with 90 mines

 ## Google Play
 The application is published in Google Play.
-After any significant change of the project is rebuild and updated. https://play.google.com/store/apps/details?id=cos.premy.mines&hl=en
+After any significant change is the project rebuild and updated. https://play.google.com/store/apps/details?id=cos.premy.mines&hl=en

 ## Getting Started